 Donors wanting to bring relief to fire-ravaged areas for the immediate future and long-term prevention and recovery efforts could:

 - Award loans and grants for rebuilding damaged homes and businesses.
-Currently there is a $1.5 million cap on loans for recovery through the Small Business Administration’s Economic Injury Disaster Loan program.
+Currently through the Small Business Administration’s Economic Injury Disaster Loan program, there is a $2 million cap on disaster loans for businesses or private, non-profit organizations.
 That amount may not cover what’s needed, and monies that are allocated may be slow to arrive.

 - Support local agencies on the ground throughout the disaster life cycle, especially those that work with vulnerable populations.
-Those in already precarious situations—such as the elderly, sick, and poor—may find their circumstances worsened in the face of disaster.
-Mental health providers, food banks, and organizations working with children or the elderly, for example, must have plans in place to mitigate the disaster’s effects and reduce confusion and duplication of efforts.
+Those in already precarious situations—such as the elderly, sick, undocumented and mixed status families, and poor—may find their circumstances worsened in the face of disaster.
+Mental health providers, food banks, and organizations working with children or the elderly, for example, must have plans in place to mitigate the disaster’s

 - Fund drought mitigation efforts.
 These may focus on sustainable agriculture, water conservation, or even land use.
 An emerging area for research, according to the National Drought Mitigation Center, is land use patterns that “maintain the integrity of watersheds and that have a smaller paved footprint result in greater resilience in the face of drought.”